 The UAW, kept in secret, organized a rally at the Cleveland’s Fisher Body plant, where workers would remain inside the plants but would not work, keeping people outside from the plant, and refusing the leave the premises.
 The Flint sit-down strike was conducted a way to revolt against the harsh conditions, and the union itself helped form civil systems to maintain order within the plant.

-White Shirt Day is inspired by the idea that those revolting had, that their shirts should be kept as clean as their bosses.
-White Shirt Day thus remembers this significant moment in history, as it helped inspire the protections of automobile workers and helped form powerful unions today.
+National White Shirt Day is inspired by the idea that those revolting had, that their shirts should be kept as clean as their bosses.
+National White Shirt Day thus remembers this significant moment in history, as it helped inspire the protections of automobile workers and helped form powerful unions today.

-How to Celebrate White Shirt Day
+How to Celebrate National White Shirt Day

 Wear a white shirt, and try and keep it clean as much as possible.
 Support those you know working in the automobile industry and give them thanks for the hard work they do.